steph-viereckl/100-days-of-code-python/README.md

 ```

 The `Fish` Class inherits from the `Animal` class.
 To do this, pass in the `Animal` class to the `Fish` class and include `super().__init__()` in the constructor

+## File Paths

+### Absolute File Path
+This is the file path starting from the root directory `/`

+`/Stephanie/Documents/GitHub/blah-blah-blah`

+### Relative File Path
+This is the file path from the working directory, the location from which we are currently working from.
+To indicate the file path of the current folder, use a `./`

+### Moving Directories
+To move up in a directory use a dot `.`

+For example, to move up a folder and navigate into Desired Folder you would use `../Desired_Folder/file.txt`

+To move up 2 folders, do `../../Desired_Folder/file.txt`

+To reference something in the same folder, you can do `./file.txt` or shorthand of `file.txt`